CESSProject/doc-v2/developer/tutorials/deploy-sc-ink.md

 You can also make a release build with `cargo contract build --release`.
 The release build has optimization settings to make the code run more efficient in the Wasm VM, but the debug build is good enough for now.

+{% hint style="info" %}
+You can also use one of the [sample ink! smart contract codes here](https://github.com/CESSProject/cess-course/tree/main/examples/ink).
+{% endhint %}

 # Deploy a Smart Contract

 - Run a local [CESS node](https://github.com/CESSProject/cess) in development mode.
 Perform the following commands to clone CESS node source code, compile it, and run a local node.